jeanineerica/html-button/README.md

 # html-button
-Button for custom HTML and CSS section of Classy donation page
+Button for custom HTML and CSS section of Classy donation page that does not allow for Javascript